crwilcox/chriswilcoxdev.github.io/_posts/2020-09-02-Diving_into_GitHub_with_BigQuery_and_Python.md

 !pip install google-cloud-bigquery
 ```

-Once the library is installed interacting with BigQuery and making requests is familar to most Pythonistas.
+Once the library is installed interacting with BigQuery and making requests is familiar to most Pythonistas.
 For this work I find I usually use [colab](https://colab.research.google.com/), or a local [Jupyter](https://jupyter.org/) Notebook.
 I find that I can query and then easily dive in, filtering the data locally, and discover more in the data.

 If you'd like you can follow along with the [Jupyter Notebook I used to create this post](/downloadable-content/diving_into_your_stats_with_GitHub_and_BigQuery.ipynb).